CADViewer/cadviewer-php-scripts/README.md

  ## Troubleshooting

+1: If a drawing does not display, or an conversion error is indicated, open the log file:  **cadviewer/php/call-Api_Conversion_log.txt**  .
+This file list all activity concerning the conversion.
+Typical error is incorrect path settings.

-1: One issue that often appears in installations is that interface icons do not display properly:
+2: One issue that often appears in installations is that interface icons do not display properly:

 ![Icons](https://cadviewer.com/cadviewertechdocs/images/missing_icons.png "Icons missing")